cap-js/docs/node.js/queue.md

 }
 ```

-In your CDS model, you can refer to the entity `cds.queued.Tasks` using the path `@sap/cds/srv/queue`,
+In your CDS model, you can refer to the entity `cds.core.Tasks` using the path `@sap/cds/srv/queue`,
 for example to expose it in a service.